 A comparable company analysis is a process that enables the identification of similar organizations to be used as a comparison to understand the business and financial performance of the target company.

 To find comparables, you can look at two key profiles: the business and economic profile.
 From the comparable company analysis, it is possible to understand the competitive landscape of the target organization.

 Porter’s Five Forces is a model that helps organizations to gain a better understanding of their industries and competition.

 It was published for the first time by Professor Michael Porter in his book “Competitive Strategy” in the 1980s.

 The model breaks down industries and markets by analyzing them through five forces which you can use to have a first assessment of the market you’re in.

-analysis“> is a framework that can help marketers assess whether macro-economic factors are affecting an organization. analysis
+The PESTEL analysis is a framework that can help marketers assess whether macro-economic factors are affecting an organization.

 The technology adoption curve is a model that goes through five stages.
 Each of those stages (innovators, early adopters, early majority, late majority, and laggard) has a specific psychographic that makes that group of people ready to adopt a tech product.